Dev-AviSingh/CodeBeansChallenge3/README.md

 Instructions for running the code:
 1. Make sure python is installed in your testing environment.
-2. Double click the file.
+2. Double click the file while having the input file in the same directory with the name "input.txt".
-3. If that does not work do the following:
+3. If that does not work do the following<br>
     a.
-Open cmd and enter the commands in the next steps.
+Open cmd and enter the commands in the next steps.<br>
-    b. cd "<The location where the file is located.>"
+    b. cd "The location where the file is located"<br>
-    c. python Courses.py
+    c. python Pillars.py "The Name of the input file"<br>